How to Get 4000 Watch Hours on YouTube

 What Counts and What Doesn't Toward 4000 Watch Hours

 Not every view adds to your progress, and this is where many creators get confused.
-You need to focus only onpublic watch hours on YouTube, because private, unlisted, or deleted videos don't count.
+You need to focus only on public watch hours on YouTube, because private, unlisted, or deleted videos don't count.
 If you run ads to promote your videos, those views don't count either.

 So, what does count?
 Hours from regular long-form videos and livestreams that stay public on your channel.
 If you stream for hours but remove the replay later, you won't see a single minute added.
 Shorts views also don't move the needle here, since YouTube treats them differently.